Mun-eo/HR-Analytics-SQL-Queries/README.md

 * **Window Functions** (`RANK()`, `NTILE()`, `PARTITION BY`)
 ---

-# Phase 1: Initial Workforce Assessment: Understanding Compensation Demographics and Disparity
+# Phase 1: Understanding Compensation Demographics and Disparity

 Synthetix Solutions wants a foundational understanding of who their employees are and what they're paid to uncover the companies basic structure and where compensation disparities might lie to set a benchmark for further analysis.